-WHY I DON’T GIVE STAR RATINGS ON MY BLOG REVIEWS
+WHY I DON’T INCLUDE STAR RATINGS ON MY BLOG REVIEWS

 For a number of years I wrote reviews of live music performances for the Australian Press.
 I was paid to use my knowledge and understanding of music to tell other people about the strengths and weaknesses of a performance.
 If I had based the reviews on my personal responses, the newspapers would not have hired me for very long.

 I find it difficult to accept what often appears on the various platforms as a review of a book.
 In fact, sometimes what is posted is not a review at all but an entirely subjective ramble around the ‘reviewer’s’ feelings.

 I have nothing against feelings.
 They’re interesting.
 But I want a review to provide me with objective facts which I can test for myself.